 In Mazatlán, the further south you go on the Malecón (the beach strand), the more activity you find.
-No doubt one day I will be living in El Centro, the historic area of the city at its southern tip, where the Plaza Machado is alive with people and culture and the noise of the city seems to sift down to the the bottom of the malecón at the southern end when it drops into the sea.
+The noise of the city seems to sift down to the the bottom of the malecón at the southern end then drops into the sea.

+No doubt one day I will be living in El Centro, the historic area where the Plaza Machado is alive with people and culture.
 But for now, I am taking advantage of an offer I couldn’t refuse: a twelfth-floor condo in the Golden Zone, which lies in the between the two districts.

 Unabashedly tourist, the Zona Dorada is chockablock with tiendas of the type typical in Mexican tourist areas, and loaded with hotels and restaurants both casual and upscale.

-Having lived in the garden district of New Orleans, in Pacific Beach in San Diego, Olde Towne Alexandria across the Potomac River from Washington, DC, and most recently two blocks from Union Station in Denver, I have lived in "tourist" areas my whole adult life.
+Having lived in the Garden District of New Orleans, in Pacific Beach in San Diego, Olde Towne Alexandria across the Potomac River from Washington, DC, and most recently two blocks from Union Station in Denver, I have lived in "tourist" areas my whole adult life.

 This time, the offer that I couldn’t refuse was a condo (and I am not embarrassed to admit this) in a resort hotel.
 The hotel has both condos for short term rentals and privately owned condos.

-For a little over half of what I pay in rent for a one bedroom apartment in Denver, the 1,800 square-foot condo is on the corner of the building, which from the twelfth floor offers sweeping views of the ocean and the city at night.
+For a little over half of what I pay in rent for a one bedroom apartment in Denver, the 1,800 square-foot condo I’ll be renting is on the corner of the building, which from the twelfth floor offers sweeping views of the ocean and the city at night.
 Housekeeping is included in the rent.

-What I love most about the condo being in a resort hotel are the children.
+What I love most about the condo being in a resort hotel in the summer are the children.
 Soulful and well-behaved, they run slapping their wet feet into the elevator in dripping bathing suits and water wings, looking up with melting chocolate-colored eyes waiting for their heads to be touched by their attentive parents.

 Mazatlán gets a bad rap from people who know Mexico well.
 “So why did you choose Mazatlán?” seasoned travelers to Mexico always politely ask me.
 It’s a little annoying because I know full-well what they really want is to tell me is all about the places they think are better.

 Part of the reason I chose Mazatlán is that it’s still a working town (tuna, not tourism is its primary industry) as well as an ocean tourist spot.
-Part of it is that with over 400,000 people, Mazatlán is larger than Puerta Vallarta, Cancún, Cabo or any other beach town.
+Another part of it is that with over 400,000 people, Mazatlán is larger than Puerta Vallarta, Cancún, Cabo or any other beach town.

 Its population size is big enough to support an active cultural scene.
 You can see excellent ballet, opera or concerts at the Ángela Peralta cultural center along with two-man stage plays in satellite salons.

 It’s also big enough to have the big box stores, where expats find the occasional blueberry or shallot.
 Say what you will about Walmarts and Sam’s Clubs ruining a city’s character.
 They come in extremely handy.
 Mexicans think so too, and another reason bigger is better in an Mexican town.

-Even by Mexican standards, Mazatlán is a bargain, as pointed out by one of my past dates, a Mexican visiting from Guadalajara who was surprised by the low prices himself.
+Even by Mexican standards, Mazatlán is a bargain, as pointed out by one of my past datesmvisiting from Guadalajara.
+He was surprised by the low prices himself, and he’s Mexican.

 You can spend a few weeks in Sayulita or Cancún, but for living I haven’t heard of any other place in Mexico having all these advantages.
-But mainly it is the people I have met, especially my Mexican girlfriends, all of whom for awhile I thought were named Lupita (They kind of are).
+But mainly it is the people I have met, especially my Mexican girlfriends, all of whom for a good period of time I thought were named Lupita (In my defense, they kind of are all named Lupita.).

-By flying through San Diego from Denver, then walking across the bridge to the Tijuana airport and taking a domestic flight from there to Culiacan on Volaris, the Mexican carrier, then a 90 minute luxury bus to Mazatlán, I can cut the price of my flights back and forth to Denver by half.
+By flying through San Diego from Denver, then walking across the bridge to the Tijuana airport and taking a domestic flight from there to Culiacan, Sinaloa onVolaris, then taking a 90 minute luxury bus to Mazatlán, I cut the price of my flights back and forth to Denver by half.

 Sometimes what does work surprises me too.
-When I made calls on my regular phone to the U.S. recently, my carrier congratulated me (and itself) on my success connecting and let me know I had just made a call over the internet, which my plan chose automatically.
+When I made calls to the U.S. recently, AT&T congratulated me (and itself) on my success connecting and let me know I had just made a call over the internet, which my plan chose automatically.
 I never found out how I'd received such a message.
 It’s never happened since.